-All 'handed-in' learning will be given feedback, positive comments/ next steps and will be 'returned'.
+All 'handed-in' learning will be given feedback e.g. given 100 points (Google Classroom), positive comment/ next step and will be 'returned'.

-- Feedback comments may be written or by audio recording, or the teacher may produce a video response. - Some class-wide feedback will be addressed through start of the day/ week feedback sessions, addressing misconceptions and celebrating success.
-This is a powerful way to share examples of the children's work with their peers. - Feedback is completed regularly and may not be within the school working day or on the day the work was submitted. - In addition, achievements will be recognised and celebrated through award certificates announced through our eclassrooms and noted through our Social media channels.
+• Feedback comments may be written or by audio recording, or the teacher may produce a video response.

+• Some class-wide feedback will be addressed through start of the day/ week feedback sessions, addressing misconceptions and celebrating success.
+This is a powerful way to share examples of the children's work with their peers.

+• Feedback is completed regularly and may not be within the school working day or on the day the work was submitted.

+• In addition, achievements will be recognised and celebrated through award certificates announced through our eclassrooms and noted through our Social media channels.